- Lazy Extensions for Faster Startup Time

 A: As long as you have lazy.xml for that extension, it will become lazy.

 Q: I get warnings like this: Warning!
-CollabExtension should be converted to UltraLazyExtension or it will CRASH in release.
-Please refer to the migration guide.
+CollabExtension should be converted to UltraLazyExtension or it will CRASH in the release.
+Please refer to the migration section.

-A: You need to migrate your extensions (that inherits SimpleCatalogExtension or MultiCatalogExtension), to instead inherit from UltraLazyExtension.
-See the guide on migrating to UltraLazyExtensions: MigrateToUltraLazyExtension
+A: You need to migrate your extensions (that inherit SimpleCatalogExtension or MultiCatalogExtension), to instead inherit from UltraLazyExtension.
+See the guide on migrating to UltraLazyExtensions:

 Comments